CodeByMoonlight/Pokemon-API-Website/README.md

 ### Frontend Routes

 - **/**
   - The homepage displaying a list of Pokemon.
+Users can browse through the list and select a Pokemon to view its details.
-- **/pokemon/:id**
+- **/view/:pokemonId**
-  - A detailed view of a specific Pokemon, including its story and other details.
+  - Displays detailed information about a specific Pokemon, including its stats, abilities, and custom story (if available).
+- **/view/:pokemonId/update**
+  - Allows users to update or edit the custom story for the selected Pokemon.
+- **/memory-game**
+  - A fun memory game featuring Pokemon cards.
+Users can test their memory skills by matching pairs of Pokemon.
+- **/pokedex**
+  - Redirects to the first page of the Pokedex.
+- **/pokedex/page/:pageNumber**
+  - Displays a paginated view of the Pokedex, allowing users to navigate through pages to explore all Pokemon.

 ## Features